Arthritis - Medical Condition

-Arthritis is a chronic disorder that affects 1 in every 5 Canadians, or about 6 million people over the age of 14.
-And nearly 60% of those Canadians suffering with arthritis are of working age.
+Arthritis is a chronic disorder that affects 1 in every 5 Canadians, or about 6 million people over the age of 15.
+And over half of those Canadians suffering with arthritis are younger than 65.
 It is one of the major reasons people see their doctor and one of the leading causes of disability in Canada.

 Osteoarthritis (OA) and rheumatoid arthritis (RA) are the two most common types of arthritis conditions.
 Other types of arthritis include gout, ankylosing spondylitis, systemic lupus erythematosus (SLE or lupus), and psoriatic arthritis.

 The effects of arthritis are often mild, but in some cases they can be crippling.
-RA affects about 1 out of every 100 people, with more women than men being affected.
+RA affects about 1 out of every 100 people, affecting women more often than men.
 Joints and other organs may be affected by this form of arthritis.
-OA is estimated to affect about 1 in 10 Canadians and affects more women than men.
+OA is estimated to affect about 14% of Canadians, also disproportionately affecting more women than men.
 OA can occur at any age but is more common as people age.
 It is also much more common in people who have an unhealthy body weight.